etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 Elastic Beanstalk is a developer centric view of deploying an application on AWS.
 It uses all the component's we have seen before: EC2, ASG, ELB, RDS, etc ...
 But it's all in one view that's easy to make sense of.
-We still have full control over the configuratioj
+We still have full control over the configuration

 From a cloud perspective, **Beanstalk == Platform as a Service (PaaS)**
 **Beanstalk is free but you pay for the underlying instances**.